grabcocque/borf-simp/docs/BORF_SPECIFICATION.md

 ##### Syntactic Sugar via the STACKER Algorithm
 Named parameters and pipelines are implemented as syntactic sugar that gets rewritten to explicit stack operations via the STACKER translation algorithm.

-###### The STACKER Algorithm
+###### The Enhanced STACKER Algorithm

-The STACKER algorithm systematically translates human-friendly named parameter syntax into core stack operations:
+The STACKER algorithm systematically translates human-friendly named parameter syntax into optimized stack operations:

 1. **Named parameters in quotations:**
 ```
 // User writes this with named parameters
 [x y -> x y +]

-// Gets expanded internally to these stack operations
+// Gets expanded internally to optimized stack operations
-[1 pick 1 pick + ]
+[+ ]  // The parameters x and y are already on the stack in the right order
 ```

 2. **Pipeline operator:**